 - Gentle enough for daily use6

 In the home: Make Hibiclens a part of your daily routine by placing a bottle at each sink in your home.
 Younger children should be supervised when using Hibiclens and it should be kept out of eyes, ears and mouth.

 Away from home: Experts point out that stairway handrails, elevator buttons and even restaurant menus are often more contaminated with germs than a bathroom.1 Make it a habit to wash your hands with Hibiclens before heading out, throughout the day, and when you come home.

 Seasonal and activities: There are certain times in our lives when we may feel more susceptible to germs.
-Hibiclens can help add peace of mind that you and your family are protected.
+Hibiclens can help add peace of mind that you and your family are protected from germs that live on the skin.
 Choose Hibiclens for: